-Justin Walters is a Sports Multi-Media Journalist at WPIX-11 in New York.
-As a native New Yorker, he accomplished a career goal in the Fall of 2019 by joining the sports team in the No. 1 market.
-This platform will allow him to cover some of the most storied sports franchises, where his passion for writing and storytelling will serve him well.
+Justin Walters is a Sports Anchor and Reporter at WPIX-11 in New York.
+As a native New Yorker, he accomplished a career goal in the Winter of 2019 by joining the sports team in the No. 1 market.
+This platform allows him to cover some of the most storied sports franchises and display his passion for writing and storytelling.
 Along with those responsibilities, Justin is also a sideline reporter for CBS Sports.
 His contributions are for both college football and college basketball.

-In 2016 he was presented with an offer he couldn’t refuse; he accepted the roles of Sports Director and Anchor for WRNN-TV/FiOS1 News in the Greater New York City area.
-There he covered all of the New York sports teams until Fall of 2019.
+Before joining WPIX-11 and CBS Sports, Justin was a Sports Director and Anchor for WRNN-TV/FiOS1 News in the Greater New York City area.
+There he covered all of the New York sports teams on the professional and high school level for three years.

 Prior to those roles, Justin took a leap of faith in 2013 and moved to Jackson, TN for his first on-air job with WBBJ-TV.
 As Sports Director and Reporter, he covered everything from high school football to the Memphis Grizzlies as an MMJ.
 It was the experience he gained while working for NBC as an Affiliate Producer during the 2012 London Olympics and Comcast SportsNet Philadelphia that prepared him for WBBJ-TV.